InfScene-SR: Seamless Super-Resolution of Arbitrarily Large Remote-Sensing Scenes via Variance-Preserving Joint Denoising: Experiments

 where $(\mu, \Sigma)$ denotes the mean and covariance of features.
 KID calculates the squared Maximum Mean Discrepancy (MMD) between feature representations:

-where $k(\cdot, \cdot)$ is a polynomial kernel used to measure similarity.
+where $f_{\text{HR}}$ and $f_{\text{SR}}$ are the extracted features of the HR and SR patch sets, respectively.
 Both FID and KID are calculated using the \texttt{clean-fid} library~\cite{cleanfid_2022}, which addresses aliasing issues during image resizing.

-\paragraph{Downstream Performance} We evaluate the practical utility of super-resolved imagery through a semantic segmentation task targeting \textit{Carpobrotus edulis} (Iceplant) detection.
-Effective monitoring and eradication of this aggressive invasive species demands spatially accurate, high-resolution mapping—precisely the capability that our SR framework aims to provide.
-This task therefore serves as a stringent, application-driven benchmark: it directly tests whether the fine-grained spectral and textural details synthesized by InfScene-SR are sufficiently faithful to support automated ecological analysis, or whether they introduce artifacts that degrade classification accuracy.
+\paragraph{Downstream Performance} We evaluate the practical utility of super-resolved imagery through a semantic segmentation task targeting Iceplant detection.
 We employ a U-Net~\cite{u-net_2015} architecture with a ResNet-152~\cite{resnet_2016} backbone as the segmentation model.

-To generate a seamless, full-scene segmentation map, we employ a sliding window inference strategy with significantly overlapping patches.
-Naively stitching non-overlapping predictions often introduces blocking artifacts at patch boundaries, as convolutional networks typically exhibit degraded performance near the edges where spatial context is limited.
-To address this, we process the high-resolution input using a patch size of $S \times S$ (where $S=128$) and a stride of 32 pixels.
+To generate a seamless, full-scene segmentation map, we employ a sliding window predicting strategy with significantly overlapping patches~\cite{resunet-a_2020}.
+Naively stitching non-overlapping predictions often introduces blocking artifacts at patch boundaries, as convolutional networks typically exhibit degraded performance near the edges where spatial context is limited~\cite{fcn_2015}.
+To address this, we process the full-scene input image using a patch size of $S \times S$ (where $S=128$) and a stride of 32 pixels.
 A 2D Gaussian weighting window $W(i, j)$ is applied to the predicted probability map of each patch before accumulation.
 The weight for a pixel $(i, j)$ within a patch is defined as:

 where $\sigma = S/4$.
 This weighting creates a soft blending effect by assigning higher importance to the central pixels—where predictions are generally more reliable—and suppressing contributions from the patch edges.
 The final probability map $P_{\text{final}}$ at image coordinates $(u, v)$ is obtained by normalizing the accumulated weighted predictions: